lucasjoliveau/doc/en/applications/inventory_and_mrp/purchase/products/uom.md

 When you purchase a product, it may happen that your vendor uses a different unit of measure than you do when you sell it.
 This can cause confusion between sales and purchase representatives.
 It is also time-consuming to convert measures manually every time.
-With Odoo, you can configure your product once and let Odoo handle the conversion.
+With Konvergo ERP, you can configure your product once and let Konvergo ERP handle the conversion.

 Consider the following examples: